codeontap/codeontap/automationServerSetup.md

 ./certbot-auto renew --dry-run
 ```
 > *Important: Configuration must be updated for each name.
 Make sure to run renew --dry-run.*
+> *Important: If you have problems with certbot-auto, install certbot via `pip install certbot`.
+Make sure to update the crontab properly in this case.*

 If you have installed Sentry, make the same steps for sentry.{domain}.